Johannes Radebe

 Johannes Radebe (born 27 April 1987) is a South African dancer and choreographer.
+He is best known for being a professional dancer on the BBC One dancing competition Strictly Come Dancing.

 Early life

+Radebe was born in Zamdela, Sasolburg, Orange Free State, South Africa.
+His father, who worked for Coca-Cola, separated from Radebe's mother while he was still at school.

-Radebe was born in Zamdela.
-He is gay, and has spoken out about the homophobic bullying he received as a child.
+Radebe is gay and has spoken out about the homophobic bullying he received as a child.
+He has also spoken of how his race and class would count against him when competing at ballroom dancing competitions as a youngster.
 He and his sister attended a dance school in their local area.
-At the age of 11, he was offered dance training in Gauteng province, and he attended secondary school in the Johannesburg suburb of Ennerdale.
+At the age of 13, he left home to live with a dance coaching couple in Gauteng province, and he attended secondary school in the Johannesburg suburb of Ennerdale.

+While living in Johannesburg, Radebe spent some time homeless, sleeping in the dance studio where he worked or in the back of taxis.

 Career

+Radebe began his career as a dance teacher in Johannesburg, before spending seven years dancing on cruise ships.